evgomes/supermarket-api/README.md

 ## How to Test

-First, install [.NET 5](https://dotnet.microsoft.com/download/dotnet/5.0).
+First, download and install the [.NET Core SDK](https://dotnet.microsoft.com/en-us/download).
 Then, open the terminal or command prompt at the API root path (```/src/Supermarket.API/```) and run the following commands, in sequence:

 ```
 dotnet restore